Dental Preceptorships

 1. Obtaining preceptorship on the basis of false or misleading information.

-2. Stealing, removing, damaging, or defacing CCHS property or property or any other individual.
+2. Stealing, removing, damaging, or defacing CCHS property or property of any other individual.

 3. Violation of HIPAA, privacy, or confidentiality rules or policies.